guochengqian/PointNeXt/README.md

          norm: 'bn1d'
    ```

 5. **Online logging**: *Support [wandb](https://wandb.ai/)* for checking your results anytime anywhere.

    ![misc/wandb.png](misc/wandb.png)

-## Install
+## Installation

-Install by
 ```
+git clone git@github.com:guochengqian/PointNeXt.git
+cd PointNeXt
-source install.sh
+git clone git@github.com:guochengqian/OpenPoints.git # A certain branch source install.sh
 ```
 Note:

-1) the `install.sh` requires CUDA 11.1; if another version of CUDA is used,  `install.sh` has to be modified accordingly;
+1) the `install.sh` requires CUDA 11.1; if another version of CUDA is used,  `install.sh` has to be modified accordingly; check your CUDA version by: `nvcc --version` before using the bash file;
-2) you might need read the `install.rst` for a step-by-step installation if the bash file (`install.sh`) does not work for you by any chance;
+2) you might need to read the `install.rst` for a step-by-step installation if the bash file (`install.sh`) does not work for you by any chance;
 3) for all experiments, we use wandb for online logging by default.
 Run `wandb --login` only at the first time in a new machine, or set `wandn.use_wandb=False` if you do not want to use wandb.
 Read the [official wandb documentation](https://docs.wandb.ai/quickstart) if needed.